-An investigation into the nature of man and human sexuality properly begins in the Book of Beginnings.
+An investigation into the nature of man and human relationships properly begins in Genesis, the Book of Beginnings.
 Indeed, the God-given model for sexual identity, for marriage (the oldest of all human institutions), and for the structure of society (under God), stretches back to the very time of creation:

 "Then God said, 'Let us make man in our image, after our likeness; and let them have dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps upon the earth.'
 So God created man in his own image, in the image of God he created him; male and female he created them...the LORD God caused a deep sleep to fall upon the man, and while he slept took one of his ribs and closed up its place with flesh; and the rib which the LORD God had taken from the man he made into a woman and brought her to the man.
 Then the man said, 'this at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.'" ( 1:26,27; 2:22-25)

-The name of God used in 1 is Elohim, a uniplural noun.
+The name of God used in Genesis One is Elohim, a uniplural noun.
 El is singular, Eloah is dual, whereas Elohim implies

 three or more persons.
 Yet the three Persons of the Godhead act

 as One God in all they undertake in creation, in redemption and

 in the management of the universe we live in (1).
 God is not a sexual Being, unlike pagan gods and the gods of mythology!
 He is also Holy.
 The creation